Roger Clarke's Web-Site

 Abstract

-Social media services offer users tools for interaction, publishing and sharing, but in return demand exposure of users' selves and of the members of their social networks.
-The Terms of Service imposed are uniformly privacy-hostile.
+Social media services offer users tools for interaction, publishing and sharing, but in return demand exposure of users' selves and of personal information about the members of their social networks.
+The Terms of Service imposed by providers are uniformly privacy-hostile.
 The practice of social media exhibits a great many distrust influencers, and some are sufficiently strong that they constitute distrust drivers.
-The analysis reported in this paper leads to constructive suggestions for those social media designers that seek to overcome user distrust and even to actively inculcate user trust.
-Opportunities are identified for research that will inform and assist in the articulation of such designs.
+This paper presents an analytical framework whereby designers of social media services can overcome user distrust and inculculate user trust.

 Contents